 The company’s security department and procedures evolved from the notebook incident to become a model for holistic security and risk management in a multi-national, multi-cultural company.
 When French global healthcare giant Sanofi acquired Genzyme in 2011, it got more than it bargained for.
 While it added an important new source of bio-technology research and products, little did company officials realize that they were also acquiring a world-class security capability.

-An Integrated Security Program
+Building an Integrated Security Program

 In the mid-1990s, two key managers, Kent (now Sanofi Vice President and Head of North American Security) and Bhavesh Patel (Senior Director, Security Services and Technology) joined Genzyme to begin the process of constructing a comprehensive security operation and program.
-By 1998, they had implemented “convergence” — long before the term had become a buzzword in security industry circles — by tying HR strongly into the access control system.
+By 1998, they had implemented “convergence” — long before the term had become a buzz word in security industry circles — by tying HR strongly into the access control system.

 By 2000, security was fully integrated into the company’s real estate process, where no property went online until all security issues had been properly addressed.
-This, and subsequent alignment with Finance and IT, set the environment for breaking down silos and creating a pervasive atmosphere of security awareness.
+This, and subsequent alignment with Finance and IT, set the environment for breaking down silos and crating a pervasive atmosphere of security awareness.
 Security was defined in a broad sense, encompassing enterprise risk, supply chain, insurance and competitive technical information.
 Physical security, IT security and product security were all placed under Kent, a single “Head of Security.”

 This path to integration did not occur without challenges.
 Due to a number of acquisitions, an estimated 30-40 different access control systems were put into the Genzyme mix.
 “We didn’t want to take a cookie-cutter approach or drive a corporate mandate,” Patel explains.
 “We established a cross-functional team and built a new standard based on the business culture and risk.”